COSC3020/brute-force-sorting-DJReflexive/README.md

 $$n*(n-1)*(n-2)*(n-3)... = n!$$

-In the worst case scenario, after the permutate function finishes generating all permutations, all the permutations are checked to find the sorted permutation (for the wost case scenario, the sorted permutation is last one to be checked), taking a time complexity of $n$.
-In the isSolve() method, I have to convert from a string to an array which increases the time complexity to $2n$ for finding which permutation is sorted.
-Combining these terms, we get $\Theta(2n + n!)$ as worst case complexity for my algorithm.
+In the worst case scenerio, after the permutate function finishes generating all permutation, the list of all permutations is iterated through $n!$ times.
+During each permutation, the isSorted() method is called which takes a time complexity of $n$ for every individual permutation within the list.
+Combining these all of these terms, we get $\Theta(n \ast n! + n!)$ as the best case complexity, which can be simplified to $\Theta(n \ast n!)$.

 In the best case, all permutations still have to be generated (which still takes a time complexity of $n!$), however, parsing through the permutations and checking if they are sorted, in the best case scenario the sorted permutation will be first.
 The string still has to be converted into an array, which takes a time complexity of $n$, but then is terminated after this.
 Combining these terms, we get $\Theta(n + n!)$ as the best case complexity, which can be simplified to $\Theta(n!)$.